lanceengland/lanceengland.github.io/_drafts/az104-identity-and-governance.markdown

 Azure Policy is an Azure service you use to create, assign and, manage policies (rules and effects on resources).

-Policies are evaluated on resource create and update actions.
+Policies are evaluated during resource create and update actions.

 Azure Policy is a service to create, assign, and manage policies.
 Policies can enforce rules and show non-compliance.
 Azure has many built-in policies.

-Policies will prevent new resources that do not comply, but only flags existing non-compliant resources (it will not remove them).
+Policies will prevent new resources that do not comply, but only FLAGS existing non-compliant resources (it will not remove them).

 Policies can be applied to subsctions and management groups.

+- Policy defintion - Defines the evaluation criteria, and the action for non-compliance (Audit or Deny)
+- Policy assignment - The scope of assignment: Management group, subscription, resource group, resource
+- Initiative definition - A collection of policies to achieve a singular goal e.g. VM standards

 Azure Policy vs RBAC: